After one of the most significant breakups of my life, I didn’t have the courage or the resolve to cut off contact with my ex for months.

 What is the No Contact Rule?

 When you apply the no contact rule, you intentionally stop all contact with your ex after a breakup.
 You don’t call, text, interact with them on social media or keep tabs on them through mutual friends.
 This can last from 3 weeks to six months.
-In some cases, such as when you want to move on from an ex or a toxic person, the no contact rule can continue indefinitely.
+In some cases, such as when you want to move on from an ex or a toxic person, the no contact rule should continue indefinitely.

 If done correctly, the no contact rule helps you heal from the breakup, stop panicking and grow as a person.
 Most importantly, when you stop contacting your ex, you break the unhealthy patterns that stop you from thinking clearly and getting perspective about the breakup.